WaveEngine/EvergineDocs/manual/extensions/imgui/setup.md

 }
 ```
 ### Step 1: Allow unsafe block
 As the ImGui C# binding we are going to use is lightweight, it requires the use of unsafe code.
-The advantage of this is that if you find any sample written in C++, you can directly copy it since all the methods and parameters are the same.

 To enable unsafe code:
     **Option 1:** go to the project in which you are going to write it, open Properties, and in the Build tab, you will find an option called Allow unsafe code, enable it.